-One can apply through either a paper-based or an online format.
-You may access both our online application and the downloadable paper-based application by going to our website at www.hartsem.edu, and clicking on the Admissions tab on the left-hand side toolbar.
+One can apply through either a paper-based or an online format, both available on our website www.hartsem.edu/admissions/apply-online/.
 Detailed instructions for completing the application are also provided at this link.
 You may also request a paper application by calling our Admissions Office at 860-509-9512.